esoof/BAZZ-SDK/README.md

 - **arrEnglishLanguages:** List of English TTS languages, in the form of 'eng-usa', 'eng-aus' etc. (and an additional one - the default of 'eng-bazz', which is handled internally)
 - **arrOtherLanguages:** List of Other TTS languages, in the form of 'fra-fra' etc.

-* How you can show a list of available options, and highlight the current selection in 'English' and 'Other':
+Now you can show a list of available options, and highlight the current selection in 'English' and 'Other':

 ```java
         String englishTTSLang = getEnglishTTSLanguage(Context ctx);